-Members of the National Guard or Selected Reserve, devote one weekend each month, extended training periods and serve the war effort by augmenting the active-duty U.S. military.
-In return Guard and reserve members receive regular drill pay and other benefits.
+Members of the Selected Reserve devote one weekend each month, extended training periods and serve the war effort by augmenting the active-duty U.S. military.
+In return reserve members receive regular drill pay and other benefits.

-If you are serving as a member of the National Guard or Selected Reserve, you are eligible for regular drill pay, and might qualify for some special pays.
+If you are serving as a member of the Selected Reserve, you are eligible for regular drill pay, and might qualify for some special pays.
 Each "Drill Weekend" counts as 4 Drill Periods for pay purposes.
-Check out the 2013 Drill Pay Charts to see how much you could earn each month.
+Check out the Drill Pay Charts to see how much you could earn each month.

 If you are not a member of the reserve click here to get the scoop on joining the Military Reserve.

-Below are the most common Guard and Reserve pay topics.
+Below are the most common Reserve pay topics.

 - Reserve Income Replacement Program

 - Special Pays

 - Basic Allowance for Housing (BAH) Type II

 WANT TO KEEP TRACK OF ALL YOUR MILITARY PAY BENEFITS?

 Don't get left behind when it comes to staying on top of BAH updates, and changes to all your other military benefits.
 Sign up for a free Military.com membership, and benefits updates will be delivered straight to your inbox.